SEA COVID-19: Unmask productivity in procurement performance like never before

 Determine a timeline by which you will abide by to ensure the performance is on track.
 Your team will need strategic KPI’s that will help your progress keep on track.

-Currently, governments across South East Asia and worldwide are working hard to fight the pandemic with border closures, entry bans, and lockdowns, and it is evident that this ongoing threat has taken a toll on our daily lives.
+Currently, governments across South East Asia and worldwide are working hard to fight the pandemic.
+They are doing so with border closures, entry bans, and lockdowns.
+It is evident that this ongoing threat has taken a toll on our daily lives.
 However, your productivity is still in your hands and remains critical for keeping the cycle of work running.

-Small steps taken in the direction of your procurement organization’s productivity will go a long way in causing a difference and result in transformational changes over time.
+You need to take small steps in the direction of your procurement organization’s productivity.
+This will go a long way in causing a difference.This will result in transformational changes over time.
 Give yourself and your procurement organization the chance to redefine itself and improve overall productivity by taking smart initiatives today.

 Stay safe.
 Stay productive.